YunlianMoon/ResearchTopics/VisualNavigation/question.md

 - Paper

 ### Task
-an agent is spawned at a random location in a 3D environment and asked a question.
+An agent is spawned at a random location in a 3D environment and asked a question.
 In order to answer, the agent must first intelligently navigate to explore the environment, gather necessary visual information through first-person (egocentric) vision, and then answer the question.

 ### Paper